Why going to school is important

 - Have a set time for breakfast.

-- Plan to meet up with a friend so they can travel to school together.
+- Plan for your child to meet with a friend so they can travel to school together.

 Speak to your school and ask for support if you have concerns about your child’s attendance.